michal-h21/htfgen/README.md

     chmod +x lstexenc
     chmod +x tfmtochars
     chmod +x htfgen
+    chmod +x make-t1-htf
     ln -s /full/path/to/thisdir/lstexenc /usr/local/bin/lstexenc
     ln -s /full/path/to/thisdir/tfmtochars /usr/local/bin/tfmtochars
     ln -s /full/path/to/thisdir/htfgen /usr/local/bin/htfgen
+    ln -s /full/path/to/thisdir/make-t1-htf /usr/local/bin/make-t1-htf

+## Simple usage

+If all what you need is to add support for normal text font encoded in T1 fontenc, you may try to use the `make-t1-htf` script.

+Lets say that you have following file:

+    \documentclass{article}

+    \usepackage[T1]{fontenc}
+    \usepackage[utf8]{inputenc}

+    %\usepackage{dejavu}
+    \renewcommand{\familydefault}{\sfdefault}
+    \usepackage[defaultsans]{droidsans}
+    \newcommand\sample{Příliš žluťoučký kůň úpěl ďábelské ódy. \% ``Nazdar světě''}

+    \begin{document}

+    \sample

+    \textit{\sample}

+    \textbf{\sample}

+    \textsc{\sample}

+    \texttt{\sample}

+    \end{document}

+Then you will get lot of warnings in the terminal output about missing `.htf`
+files:

+    --- warning --- Couldn't find font `DroidSans-t1.htf' (char codes: 0--255)

+because T1 encoded fonts should produce identical output, we don't need to create full `.htf` file with char table, but we can create file which points to some existing full `.htf` file in `T1` encoding.
+This file has such form:

+    .lm-ec

+dot on the first line indicated that this points to file `lm-ec.htf`, which is `.htf` file for Latin Modern in `T1` encoding.

+We can add also some CSS information to the file, with this instruction:

+    .lm-ec
+    htfcss: DroidSans-Bold-t1 font-weight:bold; font-family: 'Droid Sans', sans-serif

+first entry after `htfcss` is the font name, which is also used as CSS `class`.
+Then CSS instructions follows.

+To simplify creation of this light `.htf` file, `make-t1-htf` script is provided.
+The usage is following:

+    usage: maket1htf fontname [style] [family]

+available styles are rm for normal text, it -- italic, b -- bold and sc -- small-caps

+The sample `.htf` file was created with command:

+    $ make-t1-htf DroidSans-Bold-t1 b "'Droid Sans', sans-serif"

 ## Usage